starredjaco/fuzzforge_ai/docs/docs/how-to/create-workflow.md

 Before you start, make sure you have:

 - A working FuzzForge development environment (see [Contributing](/reference/contributing.md))
-- Familiarity with Python (async/await), Docker, and Prefect 3
+- Familiarity with Python (async/await), Docker, and Temporal
 - At least one custom or built-in module to use in your workflow

 ---

 ## Step 1: Understand Workflow Architecture

-A FuzzForge workflow is a Prefect 3 flow that:
+A FuzzForge workflow is a Temporal workflow that:

-- Runs in an isolated Docker container
+- Runs inside a long-lived vertical worker container (pre-built with toolchains)
 - Orchestrates one or more analysis modules (scanner, analyzer, reporter, etc.)
-- Handles secure volume mounting for code and results
+- Downloads targets from MinIO (S3-compatible storage) automatically
 - Produces standardized SARIF output
 - Supports configurable parameters and resource limits